punchagan/inkling/README.md

 3. Copy-paste all the code from the [`src/`](src/) folder of this repo into the editor.
 You can copy each of the files with the same names into the editor.
-   If you are comfortable using `git` and command line tools, you can see the "Development setup" section below to avoid the manual copying.
+   If you are comfortable using `git` and command line tools, you can see the [Development setup](#development-setup-optional) section below to avoid the manual copying.

 4. Save.